Photo: Dominick Reuter/AFP/Getty Images

-- Criminal justice: He has been a vocal proponent of reforming the criminal justice system.
-On March 7, he tweeted a proposal for a new bill with progressive ideas like further cutting mandatory minimums for nonviolent drug offenses and banning racial and religious profiling.
+- On March 7, Booker tweeted a proposal for a new bill with progressive ideas like cutting mandatory minimums for nonviolent drug offenses and banning racial and religious profiling.

-- In the recently enacted bill, he pushed to prohibit solitary confinement for juveniles in federal prisons.
+- Booker pushed to prohibit solitary confinement for juveniles in federal prisons.

 - Political finance: Announced he won't take money from corporate PACs or federal lobbyists.

-- Jobs: His proposed jobs guarantee plan would establish a 3-year pilot program that gives 15 local areas funding to provide all residents a job paying at least $15 an hour.
+- Jobs: His proposed jobs guarantee plan would establish a 3-year pilot program that gives 15 areas funding to provide all residents a job paying at least $15/hour.